Deletion in abstract Voronoi diagrams in expected linear time and related problems: Introduction

 \section{Introduction}

-The Voronoi diagram of a set $S$ of $n$ simple geometric objects, called sites, is a well-known geometric partitioning structure that reveals proximity information for the input sites.
-Classic variants include the \emph{nearest-neighbor}, the \emph{farthest-site}, and the \emph{order-$k$} Voronoi diagram of $S$ ($1\leq k <n$). \emph{Abstract Voronoi diagrams}~\cite{K89} offer a unifying framework for various concrete and well-known instances.
-Some classic Voronoi diagrams have been well investigated, with optimal construction algorithms available in many cases, see e.g.,~\cite{Aurenbook} for references and more information or~\cite{VoronoiBook00} for numerous applications.
+The Voronoi diagram of a set $S$ of $n$ simple geometric objects, called sites, is a versatile and well-known geometric partitioning structure, which reveals proximity information for the input sites.
+Classic variants include the \emph{nearest-neighbor}, the \emph{farthest-site}, and the \emph{order-$k$} Voronoi diagram of the set $S$.
+Abstract Voronoi diagrams offer a unifying framework to many concrete and fundamental instances.
+Voronoi diagrams have been well-investigated and optimal construction algorithms exist in many cases.
+For more information see, e.g., the book of Aurenhammer\etal\cite{Aurenbook} and also~\cite{VoronoiBook00} for a wealth of applications.

-For certain \emph{tree-like} Voronoi diagrams in the plane, linear-time construction algorithms have been well-known to exist, see e.g.,~\cite{AGSS89,Chew90,KL94,snoyeink99}.
-The first technique was introduced by Aggarwal\etal\cite{AGSS89} for the Voronoi diagram of points in convex position, given the order of points along their convex hull.
-It can be used to derive linear-time algorithms for other fundamental problems: (1) updating a Voronoi diagram of points after deletion of one site in time linear to the number of the Voronoi neighbors of the deleted site; (2) computing the farthest Voronoi diagram of point-sites in linear time, after computing their convex hull; (3) computing the order-$(k{+}1)$ subdivision within an order-$k$ Voronoi region.
-There is also a much simpler randomized approach for the same problems introduced by Chew~\cite{Chew90}.
-Klein and Lingas~\cite{KL94} adapted the linear-time framework~\cite{AGSS89} to abstract Voronoi diagrams, under restrictions, showing that a \emph{Hamiltonian abstract Voronoi diagram} can be computed in linear time, given the order of Voronoi regions along an unbounded simple curve, which visits each region \emph{exactly once} and can intersect each bisector only \emph{once}.
-This construction has been extended recently to include forest structures~\cite{BKL14cccg} under similar conditions, where no region can have multiple faces within the domain enclosed by a curve.
-The medial axis of a simple polygon is another well-known problem to admit a linear-time construction, shown by Chin\etal\cite{snoyeink99}.
+For certain Voronoi diagrams with a tree structure, linear-time construction algorithms have been well-known to exist, see e.g.,~\cite{AGSS89,Chew90,KL94,snoyeink99}.
+The first linear-time technique was introduced by Aggarwal\etal\cite{AGSS89} for the Voronoi diagram of points in convex position, given the order of the points along their convex hull.
+The same technique can be used to derive linear-time algorithms for other fundamental problems: (1) updating a Voronoi diagram of points after deletion of one site in time linear to the number of Voronoi neighbors of the deleted site; (2) computing the order-$(k{+}1)$ subdivision within an order-$k$ Voronoi region; (3) computing the farthest Voronoi diagram of point-sites in linear time, after computing their convex hull.
+A much simpler randomized approach for the same problems was introduced by Chew~\cite{Chew90}.
+The medial axis of a simple polygon is another well-known problem to admit a linear-time construction, as shown by Chin\etal\cite{snoyeink99}.